 D-Phenylalanine (dee-fen-nel-AL-ah-neen) derivatives help your pancreas make more insulin quickly.
 Name: PRANDIN or repanglinide.
 Take just before eating.
 Do not take if skipping a meal.
-Do not take with Gemfibrizol, cuts down on glucagon production to lessen glucose and avoid grapefruit juice.
-Has ability to lower sugars to from the liver.
-Do not make sugars go too low, if too low.
+Do not take with Gemfibrizol, and avoid grapefruit juice.
+Has ability to lower sugars to too low.